uptonking/note4yaoo/lib-collab-common-examples-editing-whiteboard-anno.md

   - NodeJS collaborative Whiteboard/Sketchboard which can easily be customized

 - https://github.com/toger5/TheBoard
-  - collaborative Whiteboard powered by the [matrix] protocol and infrastucture.
+  - collaborative Whiteboard powered by the [matrix] protocol and infrastructure.

 - https://github.com/muaz-khan/Canvas-Designer
   - Collaborative, extendable, JavaScript Canvas2D drawing tool, supports dozens of builtin tools, as well as generates JavaScript code for 2D animations.